 To open a territory table view you first need to open AlignMix.
 If your file does not have any sales territories imported or created, then your territory table will be blank.
 Next, click the plus button next to the territory alignment tab.
 This will open up a new tab.

+On the far left of the territory table you will see a checkbox next to every sales territory.
+You can select one or multiple sales territories by clicking the check box.
+You can then click the delete button to delete the territories that have been checked.
 You can also delete sales territories from the territory map view by right clicking on a sales territory to open the radial tool.
 Then simply click the delete button.
 If you have deleted the sales territories by accident you can undo this action by clicking the undo arrow that is found in the top left on the AlignMix software near save icon.

 Next to the check-boxes you will see a color box.
 This box shows you the color of the sales territory from the first tab.
 Double clicking on the color box will open a new window that allows you to change the color of the selected sales territory.